bigbigplants/bigbigplants.github.io/index.md

 {:toc}

-$$x+1$$

-$$\ce{CO2 -> O2}$$

 # Introduction

-So, you want to grow plants? (horticulture)
+So, you want to grow plants?

 This document contains my lab notes for a hobbyist/amateur botany project.
 This project’s aim is to establish and construct optimal growing conditions for a range of plants, with the ultimate achievement being the growth and propagation of rare and exotic species.
+A side quest of this project is to establish these conditions in as low-cost a way as possible, and as efficiently as possible.

 In order to control the growing environment more precisely, I’ll be using a hydroponic setup.
 This means I can precisely control all variables relating to the plant’s growth, including specifics of their nutrient intake.